 Two ways are available by which transformation can be implemented.
-In the case of ABCS that are specific to a particular action, the entire set of transformations is present in an XSL file.
+In ABCS that are specific to a particular action, the entire set of transformations is present in an XSL file.
 The ABCS invokes the XSL file to perform the transformations.